 The top walk and audio tour cost $36.
 It is so worth it!

 Get your tickets from the official English-version website here.

 The last picture I want you to see I took from the balcony of my sister-in-law’s rental unit.
 She came to Barcelona with her daughter for a spring vacation and rented on a great apartment with the gorgeous view pictured below.
 It’s impossible to get this kind of shot from the street.

 In all of the church’s we’ve been to on our travels so far, we’ve never seen anything like this.
 I seriously doubt there’s anything comparable.

 The completion date is 2026.
 Yet, still unfinished, La Sagrada Familia is extraordinary.

 “What must always be preserved is the spirit of the work; its life will depend on the generations that transmit this spirit and bring it to life.” — Antoni Gaudi

-(*Photo credit: The picture of us in the stairway was taken by Tedly’s sister Tina.)
+(*Photo credit: Tedly’s sister Tina took the picture of us in the stairway.)